gitlabhq/omnibus-gitlab/files/gitlab-selinux/README.md

 The following files are named by the GitLab version they were first introduced.
 For example, `gitlab-7.2.0-ssh-keygen` maps to GitLab v7.2.
-Both .te (Type Enforcmenet) and .pp (Project Policy) files are included.
+Both .te (Type Enforcement) and .pp (Project Policy) files are included.

 For reference, we created the .pp files from the .te files by using the following commands on CentOS: